single-spa/single-spa.js.org/website/versioned_docs/version-4.x/migrating-angularJS-tutorial.md

 ### c) Create a Directive

-Per the [AngularJS conventions](https://docs.angularjs.org/guide/directive), we will need to create a directive in order to "compile" our new html template.
+Per the [AngularJS conventions](https://docs.angularjs.org/guide/directive), we will need to create a directive in order to "compile" our new HTML template.
 Let's start by creating a new *directives/* folder inside *public/app* to house a new *display-machine.directive.js*

 ```bash
 mkdir public/app/directives